 The upper requires virtually zero time to break in as it’s really soft and flexible.
 So for any wide footer, this eases up the process and helps us out.

 For $150 though, this is far from premium and doesn’t look too durable.
 Plus, that containment issue is likely partly due to the flimsy upper, so I would surely have to give the edge to the KD 12 in this area.

 I don’t see any chippings or frayings on the upper thankfully but don’t expect these to hold up well if you’ll be wrecking them outside.

 I don’t see this upper worth this price tag but since the rest of the shoe is awesome, it could be justified I guess.

 Rounding things up: are they versatile?
 Who’s best suited for the shoe?
 Is it a good deal amongst the competition?

 I liked the Nike KD 12 and I liked the KD 13 as well.
 However, I feel like some steps were taken forwards while some were taken backward, which seems to be common these days in the performance basketball market.

-The shoe is absolutely fantastic in almost any area, it’s extremely versatile and meant to be played with many different players.
-Its cushion setup is one of the best EVER, traction’s great, the shoe is comfortable.
+The shoe is absolutely fantastic in most areas, it’s extremely versatile and meant to be a suitable fit for many different players.
+Its cushion setup is one of the best EVER, traction’s great, the shoe is super comfortable.

 The containment scenario is something to think about before getting these.
 The $150 price tag is not too bad when you think about it – for that amazing Zoom setup and great traction, I think the price is justified even despite the little hiccup.